UFC to fight on; Dana White says sports world is “panicking”

 “I talked to the president and the vice president of the United States about this,” White said on ESPN, his promotion’s broadcast partner.
 “They’re taking this very serious.
 They’re saying, ‘Be cautious, be careful, but live your life and stop panicking.’
 Everybody is panicking, and instead of panicking, we’re actually getting out there and working with doctors and health officials and the government to figure out how we can keep the sport safe and how we can continue to put on events.”

-The UFC won’t have fans in the stands, but the competition will go on — and more importantly to the fighters, they’ll get paid in a sport with no financial compensation unless a fight actually takes place.
+The UFC won’t have fans in the stands in Brasilia or Las Vegas, but the competition will go on — and more importantly to the fighters, they’ll get paid in a sport that usually provides no financial compensation to its combatants for their months of preparation and training unless a fight actually takes place.

+The Bellator mixed martial arts promotion went against that industry standard Friday after it canceled a scheduled fan-free show in Uncasville, Connecticut, a few hours before it was scheduled to begin.
+President Scott Coker said Bellator will pay everyone involved in the show, an announcement greeted with surprised excitement by its fighters.

 “We’re always looking out for the health and safety of our fans, our athletes, whatever it might be,” White said.
 “This thing going on, we’re going to do the same thing.
 We’re going to make sure that two healthy athletes are competing, and these guys are good to go.”